paradigmxyz/reth/docs/design/database.md

 TransactionBlocks ||--|{ Transactions : "tx id -> block number"
-BlockBodyIndices ||--o{ Transactions : "block number -> tx ids" Headers ||--o{ AccountChangeSets : "each block has zero or more changesets" Headers ||--o{ StorageChangeSet : "each block has zero or more changesets" AccountHistories }|--|{ AccountChangeSets : index StorageHistories }|--|{ StorageChangeSet : index Headers ||--o| BlockOmmers : "each block has 0 or more ommers" BlockBodyIndices ||--|| Headers : "index" HeaderNumbers |o--|| Headers : "block hash -> block number"
+BlockBodyIndices ||--o{ Transactions : "block number -> tx ids" Headers ||--o{ AccountChangeSets : "each block has zero or more changesets" Headers ||--o{ StorageChangeSets : "each block has zero or more changesets" AccountHistories }|--|{ AccountChangeSets : index StorageHistories }|--|{ StorageChangeSets : index Headers ||--o| BlockOmmers : "each block has 0 or more ommers" BlockBodyIndices ||--|| Headers : "index" HeaderNumbers |o--|| Headers : "block hash -> block number"